apache/metron/metron-deployment/packaging/docker/deb-docker/README.md

 ### Quick Start

 1. Execute the following command from the project's root directory.
+This will build/package **all** of Metron prior to building the DEBs.
+See [Build Packages](#build-packages) below to only build the DEBs.
     ```
     mvn clean package -DskipTests -Pbuild-debs
     ```